ndxn/Partners-in-Wine/README.md

 ## Communication Protocols
 * Communicate through Slack.
 Everyone uploads data to their Github branch and create a pull request.
 Sonia merges the data after everyone discuss the final plans.

+## Outline of project

+* Presentation -
+  * Google Slides -

+* Github -
+  * Each member of team has there own branch and makes at least 4 commits per week
+  * README.MD

+* Machine Learning Module -
+  * Description of preliminary data preprocessing
+  *  Description of preliminary feature engineering and preliminary feature selection, including their decision making process.
+  *  Description of how data was split into training and testing sets
+  *  Explanation of model choice, including limitations and benefits

+* Database -
+  * ERD -
+  * Tables and joins

+* Analysis

+* Dashboard -
+ * Tableau -

+## Description of data exploration phase

+## Description of the analysis phase of the project

 ## Questions the team hopes to answer with the data:

 * How does weather impact wine quality?